-As the red carpet unfurls for this year’s Academy Awards (aka the Oscars) on March 4, once again a hot topic will be “Who was snubbed?”
+As the red carpet unfurls for this year’s Academy Awards (aka the Oscars), once again a hot topic will be “Who was snubbed?”
 Every year, movie lovers argue about who was left out of the big night.
 But not too many people will debate about one group of scene-stealers who are perennially overlooked: acting dogs.

 From Lassie and Rin Tin Tin to Toto in the Wizard of Oz and Petey in Little Rascals, dogs have upstaged human actors for decades.
 Yet they’re still not eligible for the golden statuettes.
 And that’s a shame, because a lot of work goes into being a canine actor!

 Acting dogs don’t have to be purebred or even blessed with beautiful features.
 But they do have to be well-behaved.
 Dogs should know basic off-leash obedience commands such as “sit,” “stay,” “come” and “lie down.”
 A Canine Good Citizen certification from the American Kennel Club is a good start.